CostyGeorge/LMIC-node_Sensor-for-Helium-Network/README.md

 Sign up for a console account.
 Every new account comes with 10,000 free data credits.
 Sending one packet an hour, you shouldn't need to buy more data credits for over a year.

 Go to `Devices` then `+` to add a new device.
 Enter a name for your device and make note of the Dev EUI, App EUI and App Key.
-Click Save Device.
+Click `Save Device`.
 I have shown the App Key here because this is a demo device and it’s helpful to see the byte order in a future step, but **it is important to not share your key publicly.**

 <img src="images/console1_edited.png" width="800">